 Can you see it?

 There are two things I want to highlight here.

 - Within this data range, I have only been truly unhappy when I was sleep deprived.

 - I have not been unhappy – happiness rating lower than a 6,0 – on days where I have had a sleep buffer of 10 hours or more.

 Despite the negligible correlation, I do seem to be affected by my sleep deprivation.
-It looks like being sleep deprived opens the door towards unhappiness.
-It's impossible to determine whether this unhappiness is a direct or indirect result of sleep deprivation.
+It looks like being sleep-deprived opens the door to unhappiness.
+It’s impossible to determine whether this unhappiness is a direct or indirect result of sleep deprivation.

 This is why an analysis like this is extremely hard, especially when only looking at the quantity of sleep.
 You can probably imagine an endless list of factors that could also influence my happiness.
 All these factors are distorting this analysis.

 According to this analysis, the answer is no. I have not been able to determine how much an extra hour of sleep influences my happiness.
 There is simply too much noise in the data.